Software Development Life Cycle

 SDLC has been applied successfully in many different types of projects.
 Here are a few examples:

-• Real-Life Examples of Projects That Benefited From a Well-Implemented SDLC
+- Real-Life Examples of Projects That Benefited From Well-Implemented Development Practices

 1. Microsoft